martinrosik/martinrosik/README.md

 ###

 <h4 align="center">
-🚀💻 Passionate full-stack web developer driven by building real products that solve real problems.
+🚀💻 Passionate full-stack developer driven by building real products that solve real problems.
 Constantly learning, iterating, and turning complex challenges into clean, scalable solutions ✨
 Always excited to connect with people who share the same enthusiasm for technology and innovation 🤝
 </h4>